On August 21, 2017, people in Oregon will be the first to see the Total Eclipse of the Sun.

 You can also find important eclipse viewing safety information and astronomical details at National Eclipse.

-If you are seeking lodging, there is now mostly camping as the hotels are very close to sold out.
+If you are seeking lodging, there is camping available at various places as the hotels are very close to sold out.
 Locations with camping close to Left Coast include the Polk County Fairgrounds, plus the neighboring cities of Independence and Dallas, Oregon.
-Also our friends at Eola Hills have a few rooms available.